emojicode/emojicode.github.io/src/guides/compile-and-run.md

 Then we call the 😀 method on this string.
 And guess what, it prints the string to the standard output.
-The thing to notice here is, that the method is actually called by putting its emoji **before the object**.
-After the object on which you want to call the method.
+The thing to notice here is, that the method is actually called by putting its emoji **before the object** on which you want to call the method.
 We could then provide arguments, but there are none required. ❗️ simply ends the list of arguments.

 ## More Greetings